FroyDj/RotaryLady/README.md

 ## Description
 This software tests how well an image can be rendered using a laser scattering display — a kind of display that doesn’t need a physical screen.
 Instead, it relies on light scattering off particles like dust in the air.
 In the simulation, red, green, and blue lasers are arranged around a circular display area.
 Each laser rotates in the display plane and its brightness is adjusted repeatedly as it sweeps across the display area.
-The resulting dynamic laser beams overlap in mid-air, creating scattering patterns that in sum reproduce the source image as closely as possible.
+The resulting dynamic laser beams overlap, creating scattering patterns that in sum reproduce the source image as closely as possible.

 Here's a video on YouTube that visualizes the concept:
 <p align="left">